fdschneider/bexis_traits/whitepaper_draft.md

 #### metadata columns

-rights, bibliographicCitation, license, datasetID, datasetName, authorLastname, authorFirstname
+Individual measurements and facts will likely already belong to a larger set of traits or a separate traitdatabase before they are added to a combined traitdatabase.
+To retain the rights of the original data contributor, the field `rightsHolder` states the person or organization who owns or manages the rights to the data; `bibliographicCitation` states a bibliographic reference which should be cited when the data is used; and `license` specifies under which terms and conditions the data can be used, re-used and/or published.
+This information always applies to one single fact or measurement, further information on the larger dataset which originall contained this entry can be stored in `datasetID`, `datasetName`,`authorLastname` and `authorFirstname`.
+These columns should hence give credit to the person who compiled the original dataset and signs responsible for the correct identification and reporting of the rights holder.

 ### The Biodiversity Exploratories Extensions and template

-Data will be uploaded to bexis using the template to join data to the trait dataset while keeping full data authority: author information and ownership, access right management, as provided by BExIS.
+Data will be uploaded to BExIS using the template to join data to the trait dataset while keeping full data authority: author information and ownership, access right management, as provided by BExIS.

-if applicable, trait values can be assigned to plot IDs or regions.
+If applicable, trait values can be assigned to regions, plot IDs or sampling events which will then allow users to combine trait data with abundance, other observational data or the management regime on the sampled plots.

 Metadata:
-contain additional information on data origin, method, authors and owners (in redundancy with primary data, see above) and possibly more detailled definition of the traits recorded.
+Each traitdataset uploaded to BExIS and added to the traitdatabase will be accompanied with a metadata file containing additional information on data origin, method, authors and owners (in redundancy with primary data, see above) and possibly more detailed definition of the traits recorded.

 ### A tool for producing compliant data